$10,000 to $75,000

-To apply for funding, projects must meet at least one of the following Impact Criteria:
+D. To apply for Impact funding, projects must meet at least one of the following Impact Criteria:

-- Significantly increase the long-term impact of an organization or program, not to provide cash assistance for ongoing operations.* For example: Impact grants will not be made to purchase food for a pantry, but our committee may consider purchasing refrigeration and storage equipment that would allow a food pantry to stock fresh meat, dairy and produce in order to provide healthier options for recipients.
+- Significantly increase the long-term impact of an organization or program, not to provide cash assistance for ongoing operations.
+Operating expenses are defined as routine expenses in an organization’s operating budget, including expenses related to existing, ongoing programming, occupancy, administration, etc. Our committee will not provide grants that simply fill a gap in a nonprofit’s operating budget.
+For example: Impact grants will not purchase food for a pantry, but our committee may consider purchasing equipment that would allow a food pantry to stock healthier fresh food options.

 - Enable two or more nonprofits to work collaboratively to create transformative and sustainable community change.
 For example, two organizations serving the same constituents may implement a new or expanded program together that would otherwise be impossible without collaboration.

 Regarding Capital Campaigns: We will consider leadership gifts at the beginning of capital campaigns to help leverage other giving.
 Please contact us for more information.

 Instructions for using a Fillable PDF:

 1. Open the template and SAVE IT before you begin filling in the form.

 2. Complete the form, SAVE IT again with your answers.